 Why it’s important to refresh your brand

-This could be something simple like freshening up resources with a new color palette or be a bit more in-depth with a full website makeover.
+This could be something simple like freshening up resources with a new color palette or be a bit more in-depth with a new website content strategy and full makeover .
 A refresh is your chance to show the growth of your brand without overhauling it completely.

 3 real examples of successful brand refreshing